 Nvidia Biggest Competitors: Final Thoughts

-The market for products manufactured by Nvidia competitors is intensely competitive.
+The market for products manufactured by Nvidia is intensely competitive.

 It is a market characterized by rapid technological change and evolving industry standards.

-With increasing competition, the average selling prices keep declining.
+With increasing Nvidia competitors, the average selling prices keep declining.

-Currently, Nvidia is performing better than its competitors; they have a better breadth of product offerings and better access to customers and distribution channels.
+Currently, Nvidia is performing better than its competitors, as it has a better breadth of product offerings and better access to customers and distribution channels.